remix-run/history/README.md

 ### Navigation

-`history` objects may be used programmatically change the current location using the following methods:
+`history` objects may be used to programmatically change the current location using the following methods:

 - `history.push(path, [state])`
 - `history.replace(path, [state])`